patvin80/ansibleassessment/README.md

 A cloudformation template that accepts user inputs as parameters where applicable ( for example, Admin password).
 This template should setup VPC, create subnets, launch a CM instance, pull the necessary code (modules, classes, recipes etc) from a GIT repo (or S3), and configure the web instance for basic Drupal or Wordpress setup.

+## Steps:
+1. Cloud Formation will instantiate an EC2 Instance with Jenkins Installed and Ansible Installed -- Use the User Data section of the Cloud Formation Template to fetch an installer file from git hub and run it with sudo command
+2. Configure the Jenkins to ensure that the Login works.
+3. Create a Jenkins Job via the CLI

 ## References:
 Special thanks to these references which helped me get here: